 We use an additional dataset compiled by the World Economic Forum (WEF) that contains information about the strictness of environmental laws and enforcement at the country-year level.
-This dataset covers the 2008-2015 period and is publicly available on a bi-annual basis for 150 countries.
-WEF assigns two rankings for each country on a scale from 1 to 7: (1) the stringency of its environmental regulation (SER) and (2) how strictly these laws are enforced (EER), based

-7 The CDP data contain information on how and to what extent the firms' auditors or other third parties have verified the reported carbon emissions.
+10 The CDP data contain information on how and to what extent the firms' auditors or other third parties have verified the reported carbon emissions.
 The dataset also contains information about what reporting standard or framework was applied to verify the carbon emissions, such as, for example, ISO14064-3.
 Furthermore, companies usually disclose in their annual reports or sustainability reports whether their reported information on carbon emissions has been verified and, if so, by whom.

-8 When we restrict the sample to those observations for which the emissions information has been verified by external parties such as the firms' auditors, the main results are quantitatively similar to those obtained using the full sample.
-We discuss these robustness tests and results in Section 5.4.
+11 When we restrict the sample to those observations for which the emissions information has been verified by external parties such as the firms' auditors, the main results are quantitatively similar to those obtained using the full sample.
+We discuss these robustness tests and results in Section 5.2.